 Sometimes it’s necessary to inspect below floor level or replace a floorboard.
 Floorboards can usually be lifted for access to pipes or wires without damaging the surface.
 Here’s how to lift floorboards safely.

 Always ensure that there are no cables or pipes directly under a board you are nailing or cutting.
 Don’t take any risks.
 Wear eye protection when hammering or using power tools.

 Use a wide-bladed cold chisel or pry bar to gently lever up one side of the board close to the end.
-Work along the board and then repeat on the opposite side.
+Work carefully along the board and then repeat on the opposite side.
 You may find slotting a batten of timber under the raised board helpful.
 Work along the board until it can be levered up by hand and removed.
-Tip boards until almost vertical to release them from under skirting.
+Tip the boards until almost vertical to release them from under skirting.

 Boards that are fitted all the way across a room, with both ends under the skirting, must be prised up over a joist.
 Keep the board raised with timber battens and saw through over the centre of the joist.

 You can buy or hire a floorboard saw, which has a curved profile and teeth on the top of the blade at the tip.
 This is able to cut across boards close to skirting when you cannot lift the board fully.
 Some people use multi tools to get through the boards.

 How do you Lift tongue and groove boards?

 Remove a tongue and groove board by cutting through the tongues along each edge with a tenon saw or by using a small cordless circular saw which can be hired.
 Once done, the board can then be removed as above.

 Boards cut next to a joist